 So whether you are in a prayer group among the most traditional walls of a convent, or that you find yourself immersed in nature meditating silently in front of the Buddha statue, or that you still participate in a spiritual growth group for the rediscovery of your Child Inside, some of the psychological benefits that you can get from these very different forms of spiritual retreats are much more similar than you might think.

 A first aspect not to underestimate the benefits of spiritual retreats is that of representing an unrepeatable pause from all that postmodernity and technology today represent for us.
 And we’re not talking about a little healthy rest.
-Spiritual retreats offer our mind an opportunity to enter into a space-time dimension that is absolutely suspended and distant from everyday life, in which it is the contact with our interiority that is privileged with respect to the relationship with the outside.
+Spiritual retreats offer our mind an opportunity to enter into a space-time dimension that is absolutely suspended and

 The mobile phones are switched off, there are no car or urban traffic noises, often time passes in absolute silence; when most of the stresses that generally come from outside are missing, then we have the space to bring attention to ourselves; only in this way is it possible to regain contact with our most spiritual and contemplative part.